OmniHands: Towards Robust 4D Hand Mesh Recovery via A Versatile Transformer: Experiments

 \subsection{Qualitative Results}

-Our qualitative comparisons are shown in Figure \ref{fig_qua_result}.
-We demonstrate results of in-the-wild datasets ARCTIC and RenderIH, which are unseen in the training phrase.
-We compare with IntagHand\cite{intaghand} and ACR \cite{acr} in camera perspective and an arbitrary perspective to show more details.
-We show more results on realistic complex cross-hand interacting samples in \ref{fig_multi}.
-The results demonstrate the stability of 4D-Hands in real-world scenarios.
+{For monocular inputs, our qualitative comparisons are shown in Figure \ref{fig_qua_result}.
+We demonstrate results of in-the-wild datasets ARCTIC~\cite{arctic} and RenderIH~\cite{renderIH}, which are unseen in the training phase.
+We compare with IntagHand\cite{intaghand}, ACR \cite{acr} and InterWild\cite{inthewild} in camera perspective and an arbitrary perspective to show more details.
+We show more results on realistic complex cross-hand interacting samples in Figure \ref{fig_multi}, comparing with InterWild.
+The results demonstrate the stability of OmniHands in real-world scenarios and in complicated interaction cases.}

+For multi-view inputs, the qualitative results are shown in Figure \ref{fig_mul_qua}, where 4 camera views are selected as demonstration.
+In every perspective, the hands are obscured to varying degrees.
+It can be observed that by integrating multi-view information, the hand interaction information is mutually supplemented, allowing successful reconstruction of the hand mesh corresponding to the respective view, even when the hands are completely occluded in some perspectives.
+It is worth noting that due to the absence of camera parameter inputs, our model needs to predict the camera angle solely based on visual information and determine the hand orientation in the presence of occlusion, which is a non-trivial achievement.